gammapy/gammapy/docs/getting-started.rst

 This section explains the steps to get set up for the Gammapy tutorials on your
 machine:

-1. Install Anaconda and the Gammapy environment
+1. Check your setup and Gammapy environment
 2. Download tutorial notebooks and example datasets
-3. Check your setup and Gammapy environment
-4. Use Gammapy with Python, IPython or Jupyter
+3. Use Gammapy with Python, IPython or Jupyter

 If you have used conda, Python, IPython and Jupyter before, you can just skim this page, and quickly copy & paste the commands to get set up.